ComputationalRNABiology/pyicoteo/web_documentation/command.rst

 enrichment
 ---------
-Enrichment analysis can be applied on any type of -seq data, however it is NOT recommended to detect binding sites of a protein to DNA or RNA, as precision might be lost (use callpeaks or modFDR for that).
+Enrichment analysis can be applied on any type of -seq data.
 Pyicos performs enrichment analysis on sequenced reads from two conditions.
 Like this you can find out how significant the difference of these two conditions is, in terms of the number/density of reads overlapping a region of interest.
 For example, you might expect significant differences between different conditions, while you would not expect significant differences between biological replicas.
 Based on this assumption Pyicos calculates Z-Scores for each region of interest.
 If no replicas are provided Pyicos creates technical replicas (see below).

 .. figure:: images/enrichment.png